Medication Therapy Management

 To take part in this program, you must meet certain criteria set forth in part by CMS.
 These criteria are used to identify people who have multiple chronic diseases and are at risk for medication-related problems.
 If you meet these criteria, we will send you a letter inviting you to participate in the program and information about the program, including how to access the program.
 Your enrollment in MTM is voluntary and does not affect Medicare coverage for drugs covered under Medicare.

-To qualify for the Excellus MTM program, you must meet ALL the following criteria:
+To qualify for the Excellus MTM program, you must meet one of the two following criteria:

 - Bone Disease-Arthritis-Rheumatoid Arthritis